santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 ## Sniping

 To snipe, you must be at a distance.
 The target must also be unaware of your position and be either not in cover or not moving.
-To hit, roll 12+ with Advantage and add relevant Tags.
+To hit, roll 12+ with Edge (2d20 take the higher) and add relevant Tags.

 On a hit, roll for if they are Downed or Injured.

 ## Melee

 Both combatants roll a d12 and add relevant modifiers.
-Pronounce if intent is to subdue or to kill.
+Announce if intent is to subdue or to kill.

 - If the difference between them is 1 or 0, both are Injured and the fight continues.